 Day by day itinerary for the Israel National Trail

 This is my day-by-day itinerary for the Israel National Trail!
 Where we walked to each day and what we did for accommodation.
 Hopefully, this list of the Israel National Trail day by day will give you a rough guide in terms of options and distance.
-Although I recommend trying to walk it at your own pace – adapting the days as you go to fit your needs and preferences.
+Although I recommend trying to walk it at your own pace, adapt the days as you go to fit your needs and preferences.

-We are keen campers so barely used the trail angels although you could easily do most of the north and central section without needing a tent.
+We are keen campers, so we barely used the trail angels, although you could easily do most of the north and central sections without needing a tent.
 For the dessert section, I’ve noted where I got water from.

 Rest days are in red.